 Blue Star Naxos

 This large ferry is run by a popular company called Blue Star Ferries.
-We have used this ferry many times before and it’s great, though it can get delayed sometimes.
+They are my preferred company to travel with!
+We have used Blue Star Naxos many times before and it’s great.

 The price for a passenger ticket from Piraeus to Amorgos was 34 euro, which I believe qualifies for budget travel.

 The only drawback is that it took us 10 hours to reach Amorgos.
 This is what happens when you choose to visit the most remote islands on the cheap ferries.
 Oh well!

 Tip: if you prefer to sit indoors, it’s best to go for the airplane seats, as seating space inside the ferry is rather limited.
 Bring some warm clothes, as the A/C is ridiculous!

 Here are more options on how to get to Amorgos island in Greece.

 This small local ferry connects Amorgos, Naxos and the Small Cyclades.
 Getting the car in that tiny boat was definitely an experience!
 A passenger ticket costs around 4 – 7 euro, depending on your exact itinerary.